Uncharted: Fight for Fortune: Reception

-Fight for Fortune received "mixed to average" reviews according to review aggregate website Metacritic, earning a score of 67 points out of 100 based on 25 journalistic reviews.
+Fight for Fortune received "mixed or average" reviews according to review aggregate website Metacritic, earning a score of 67 points out of 100 based on 25 journalistic reviews.
 Destructoid reviewer Chris Carter enjoyed the experience and liked the aesthetic used in the card and game designs, but noted a lack of depth.
 Edge Magazine found the game in tone with the series's protagonist Nathan Drake and enjoyed the general premise, but found it lacking in replay value.

 Eurogamer's Quintin Smith was fairly mixed about the game, enjoying it as a shallow distraction but finding little to sustain his interest in the title.
 Colin Moriarty of IGN praised its mechanics and rewarding gameplay loop, but noted issues connecting to the online functions and faulted this being the only means to engage in multiplayer.
 Pocket Gamer's Mike Rose called it "a fun little time-waster" between Uncharted titles, citing issues with fatigue due to repetition.
 Multiple reviewers cited the common fault of gameplay balance in multiplayer matches.